gatou92/RealTimeLearningTracker/README.md

 ### Offline_Computation

+For this part you need to download and install [Python (Version 2.7)](https://www.python.org/downloads/)

 **Steps for Building the mysql Database**

 After having access to the daily log traces of the learners in a previous run of the course, follow the instructions [here](https://github.com/AngusGLChen/DelftX-Daily-Database) in order to build the initial mysql database.